tcopeland/194x/README.md

 #### TODO

-* Menu state's play label should transition to playing state when 'p' is pressed
 * Fire bullet when player hits spacebar
 * SpriteParameters should know how many images a sprite series is composed of, vs Player.cpp dividing ticks by 3
 * Implement state - paused